On the Arrow of Time and Organized Complexity in the Universe: Law of Increasing Complexity and Hypothesis

 \subsection{Physical Laws and Computation Theory}

-In physics, mathematics is the language used to describe physical laws and theories.
-Various (new) forms of mathematics have been used to provide a suitable language for describing physical laws.

-It may seem odd that the law of increasing complexity introduced here uses a computation concept, {\it oc-circuit}, despite being a law targeting physical phenomena in the universe.
-However, computation theory is a purely mathematical theory founded in the 1930s by mathematicians such as Alan Turing and Kurt G{\"o}del \cite{Sipser96}.
-In the same way that various forms of mathematics were used to describe physical laws, computation theory is a form appropriate for describing this macroscopic law.
+Mathematics serves as the language for describing physical laws and theories.
+Various mathematical frameworks, including entirely novel approaches, have been developed to provide the necessary tools for this description.
+It may seem unusual that the law of increasing complexity presented here utilizes a computational concept, the {\it oc-circuit}, to address physical phenomena.
+However, computation theory is a rigorous mathematical discipline founded in the 1930s by mathematicians such as Turing and G{\"o}del \cite{Sipser96}.
+Just as calculus or differential geometry are employed in other areas of physics, computation theory provides a suitable and precise framework for describing its emergent macroscopic law.